-In 2022, we made effort to explore cross-sector initiatives aimed at preserving and expanding native vegetation and forests.
+Since 2022, we made effort to explore cross-sector initiatives aimed at preserving and expanding native vegetation and forests.
 Collaborating closely with our suppliers, we are actively assessing various initiatives and coalitions that Danone can support to make a significant contribution in protecting ecosystems and combatting deforestation and land conversion in cocoa-producing regions.
 Furthermore, we reinforced our connection with certification organizations including Rainforest Alliance to help us finalize our roadmap.

-In 2023 we explored how to collaborate with various supplier and coalition projects to preserve and expand native vegetation and forests.
+In 2024 we actively engaged with our ecosystems and explored how to collaborate with partners and coalition projects to preserve and expand native vegetation and forests.
+We aim to pursue this approach in 2025.